 Since my dogs don’t pee in the house, this smell isn’t part of the “Dog Fog” coming up off of my blankets, so probably why it didn’t help so much with my blankets.

-If you do try this, most people recommended a quarter cup of vinegar added to your wash.
+If you do try this, most people recommended a 1:1 ratio of vinegar diluted in water added to your wash.
 Apple cider vinegar seems to be the favorite, but white vinegar works too.

 Baking Soda